Novel method for determining the light quark mass ratio using $\eta'\to\eta \pi\pi$ decays: Construction of the unit disk mapping

 where $s=m_{12}^2$, $t=m_{23}^2$, $u=m_{13}^2=m^2+m_1^2+m_2^2+m_3^2-m_{12}^2-m_{23}^2$ and $m$ is the mass of the initial particle.

-It is easy to obtain the coordinates in the conventional Dalitz plot where $m_{12}$ has its maximum and minimum values, which we call, respectively, $\bm{a}=(a_1,a_2)$ and $\bm{b}=(b_1,b_2)$, through Eq.~\eqref{eq:B_function}; this is, $b_1=\left(m_{12}^2\right)_{\rm min}$, $a_1=\left(m_{12}^2\right)_{\rm max}$, these conditions fix the second components of both vectors.
-We also define $\bm{c}^{\pm}=(\bm{a}\pm \bm{b})/2$, which is used to set the center of the disk and the orientation of the Cartesian coordinate-system with respect to the Dalitz plot coordinate system (see bellow).
-In this way, $\bm{c}^-$ is a vector pointing from the center of the Dalitz plot to the point with the maximum value of $m_{12}^2$, and the mean $\bm{c}^+$ is a vector pointing from the origin to the center. \\
+It is easy to obtain the coordinates in the conventional Dalitz plot where $m_{12}$ has its maximum and minimum values, which we call, respectively, $\bm{a}=(a_1,a_2)$ and $\bm{b}=(b_1,b_2)$, through Eq.~\eqref{eq:B_function}; that is, $b_1=\left(m_{12}^2\right)_{\rm min}$, $a_1=\left(m_{12}^2\right)_{\rm max}$, and these conditions fix the second components of both vectors.
+We also define $\bm{c}^{\pm}=(\bm{a}\pm \bm{b})/2$, which is used to set the center of the disk and the orientation of the Cartesian coordinate system with respect to the Dalitz plot coordinate system.
+In this way, $\bm{c}^-$ is a vector pointing from the center of the Dalitz plot to the point with the maximum value of $m_{12}^2$, and $\bm{c}^+$ is a vector pointing from the origin to the center.

 Consider a mapping $S:[(m_1+m_2)^2,(m-m_3)^2]\times[0,2\pi) \to [(m_2+m_3)^2, (m-m_1)^2]$ with the following explicit form:

 where $\beta = \theta+\alpha$, $\theta \in[0,2\pi)$, and $\alpha$ is the angle between the $m_{12}$ axis and $\bm{c}^-$.
 One has